-The most dangerous side effect for people prescribed Xarelto, like all blood thinners, is uncontrollable bleeding.
+The most dangerous Xarelto side effect, like all blood thinners, is uncontrollable bleeding.
 Blood thinning drugs have also been associated with bleeding complications.
 For example, Xarelto patients take the medicine either once or twice a day.
 The effects of the drug last 8-12 hours and the body’s Xa activity does not return to normal until after 24 hours.
 This means that if a patient suffers a serious bleeding event this medicine may continue to prevent normal clotting for hours.
-Other side effects include:
+Other Xarelto side effects include:

 - Blood clots